FilipeHenrique/Rick-and-Morty-Wiki/README.md

 Project built with [Next.js](https://nextjs.org/) as a practice with the [Rick and Morty API](https://rickandmortyapi.com) aiming to build a Rick and Morty Wiki.

-This project was deploayed at [Vercel](https://vercel.com) and can be accesed by clicking [here](https://rick-and-morty-wiki-chi.vercel.app).
+This project was deploayed at [Vercel](https://vercel.com) and can be accessed by clicking [here](https://rick-and-morty-wiki-chi.vercel.app).

 The first page consists into a list with pagination of all the characters from the series, including a search feature that searches globally for a character independent of the page he is located.